BrantWillis/BrantWillis/README.md

 - I'm Brant Willis, a student learning to code
 - I'm interested mostly in game development right now
-- I currently work in C++ but am open to learning any language
+- I have done work in C++ and Java for class
+- I'm currently working on development in Godot and Unity
 - I'm not actively seeking collaboration at the moment, but I'm open to any proposals
 - You can reach me at bwillie215@gmail.com